Nishij1/Nishij1/README.md

 # 💫 About Me:
 I'm Nishij Sontakke, the Founder of Digital Door Agency, where we craft stunning websites, graphics, and digital strategies that help businesses grow.
-With a Diploma in Computer Engineering and experience in responsive design & AI-driven applications, I specialize in delivering custom web solutions that are both visually appealing and result-oriented.
+With experience in responsive design & AI-driven applications, I specialize in delivering custom web solutions that are both visually appealing and result-oriented.

 ## 🌐 Socials: